 Tampering or attempted tampering with any part of doping control.
 The 2021 Code makes it clear that engaging in fraudulent conduct (e.g. submitting falsified documents to an anti-doping organisation or asking a witness to lie in their witness statement) is an act of Tampering.
-From 1 January 2021, if an individual commits and act of Tampering relateing to another commits an act of Tampering relating to another ADRV, they can receive an additional consecutive ban.
+From 1 January 2021, if an individual commits an act of Tampering relating to another ADRV, they can receive an additional consecutive ban.